 Membrane keyboards – such as the Magic Keyboards sold along with iMacs and Mac Pros – have slim keycaps that aren’t mounted on switches.
 To register keystrokes on such devices, users must push keys all the way down until they’re fully engaged.

-Some people like this arrangement, but most users find the keys on membrane keyboards to be less responsive and more strenuous than those on mechanical keyboards.
+Some people like this arrangement, but most users find the keys on membrane keyboards less responsive and more strenuous than those on mechanical ones.
 For the same reasons, typing on membrane keyboards is less enjoyable, more tiring, and slower going.

 On the other hand, mechanical keyboards usually have switch-mounted keycaps that activate as they are engaged.
 This improved “tactility” makes them much more responsive than membrane keyboards and, therefore, more enjoyable to use, less tiring, and faster to work with.